chrisruis/Mutational_spectra_data/README.md

 Where clades were labelled to separate branches into groups (e.g. to remove hypermutator branches), the labelled trees are included with suffix \_labelled.nwk

 SBS spectra were calculated separately for three _B. cenocepacia_ epidemic clones and combined to form a single SBS spectrum for further analysis.
 Alignments, phylogenetic trees and labelled trees are provided for each epidemic clone.
 The combined SBS spectrum is in the B\_cenocepacia\_ECs directory.
 The same conversion.txt file was used for each epidemic clone

+SBS spectra were calculated for _M. abscessus_ [here](https://www.nature.com/articles/s41564-021-00963-3) by combining internal branch mutations from DCC and non-DCC clades.
+SBS spectra are included in this directory for these datasets, the input data used in their calculation is [here](doi.org/10.5281/zenodo.5116229)

+The _M. canettii_ dataset additionally includes a small number of _M. tuberculosis_ sequences.
+The _M. canettii_ SBS spectrum was calculated using the labelled tree in which label MCAN corresponds to the _M. canettii_ branches

+The _M. kansasii_ MKMC and non-MKMC spectra were calculated from the same alignment and phylogenetic tree using the labelled tree in which MKMC and non-MKMC are labelled separately